chunk should go here.

-Web Sites support multiple deployment technologies including MSDeploy/Webdeploy, TFS, FTP and GIT.
+Web Sites support multiple deployment technologies including MSDeploy/Web Deploy, TFS, FTP, FTPS, and GIT.
 This tutorial will describe how to use FTP to deploy a web site from your developer computer to Windows Azure.
 Both GIT and FTP deployment require authentication with specific deployment user credentials that you generate from the web site management pages.
-If you have not already created deployment user credentials follow these steps:
+If you have not already created deployment user credentials, follow these steps:

-Open the Dashboard management page for the web site and in the quick glance section you can verify that the web site is configured to use the deployment user credentials that you generated.
+Open the Dashboard management page for the web site.
+In the quick glance section, you can verify that the web site is configured to use the deployment user credentials that you generated.
 Deployment user credentials for web sites are always specified using the syntax sitename\username:

 Click the link displayed under Site URL to verify that you can access an instance of the web site from your browser.
 You should see a web page similar to the following:

 Deploy the web site from the developer computer to Windows Azure

 Now that you have created a web site on Windows Azure and generated the necessary deployment user credentials, you can deploy the web site from your developer computer to Windows Azure.
 To deploy a web site to Windows Azure using FTP, you can use one of several FTP clients available for download on the Internet.
 You can also deploy directly from your development environment if the application that you are using to create your web site supports FTP publishing.
 Since WebMatrix supports FTP publishing, follow these steps to publish the web site you created in WebMatrix to Windows Azure: